 The magnificence of indigo blues has thrilled artisans of almost all cultures and times.
 The transformation of cloth dipped in indigo suggests a potency recognized by craftspeople all over the world.
 When combined with the many variations of shibori resist techniques, the result is blue and white patterning that ranges from simple motifs to elegant three-dimensional pleating.

-This highly focused three-day workshop presents the opportunity to connect with traditional artisans through making and maintaining an indigo vat and applying a beautiful array of resist patterns on cotton and silk.
-Students will work through a variety of shibori methods and will complete the workshop with a finished project on silk.
-They will work on all-natural fibres using natural indigo.
+This highly focused three-day workshop presents the opportunity to connect with traditional artisans through making and maintaining an indigo vat and applying resist patterns on cotton and silk.
+Students will work through such shibori methods as pole wrapping, folding and clamping, stitching, and tying.
+The workshop will conclude with a finished project on cotton.
+Students will work on all-natural fibres using natural indigo.

 About Natalie Grambow